 There's no photography allowed inside.

-After passing through the Still House, we got a brief look at the bottling room, which was not in use at the time.
+After passing through the Still House, we briefly looked at the bottling room, which was not in use then.

 Every drop of Jack Daniel's ever produced comes out of this one distillery, which means this shiny stainless steel equipment is put to good use.